BNS Shadhinota: Career

 BNS Shadhinota was launched at Wuchang Shipyard on 30 November 2014.
 The ship was handed over to the Bangladesh Navy on 11 December 2015.
 She reached Chittagong, Bangladesh on 10 January 2016.
 On 19 March 2016, she was commissioned to Bangladesh Navy.

 Due to inclement weather in the Bay of Bengal, six fishing trawlers of Bangladesh with 90 fishermen entered into Indian waters with their boats damaged.
 On 21 August 2016, BNS Shadhinota with her sister ship BNS Prottoy were sent to rescue them.

 The ship participated in the International Maritime Defence Exhibition (IMDEX) 2017 at Singapore.
 She left Chittagong on 2 May 2017 to participate the event.
 On her way, she visited the port of Lumut, Malaysia.
 She also participated in 6th Western Pacific Naval Symposium (WPNS) Multilateral Sea Exercise and Maritime Information Sharing Exercise (MARISX) 2017.
 On her way back, she visited the Phuket port of Thailand.

 Shadhinota participated in International Maritime Defence Exhibition (IMDEX) Asia 2019, held at Singapore.
 She left Chattogram for Singapore on 5 May 2019.
-On her way, she will make goodwill visits to the Port Klang of Malaysia and Phuket Port of Thailan.
+On her way, she will make goodwill visits to the Port Klang of Malaysia and Phuket Port of Thailand.
 She is scheduled to return on 25 May 2019.

 BNS Shadhinota took part in Coordinated Patrol (CORPAT-2019) exercise with the India Navy along the Bangladesh-India maritime border from 10 to 12 October 2019.
 The ship reached Visakhapatnam Port of India as a part of exercise on 12 October 2019.
 She came back home on 18 October 2019.

 The ship left for Qatar on 28 February 2020 to take part in 7th Doha International Maritime Exhibition and Conference (DIMDEX-2020), was supposed to be held from 16 to 18 March 2020.
 But later on, due to COVID-19 pandemic, the exhibition was cancelled.